 We’ve discussed all sorts of things about time before.
-Simon posted a great list of alarm clock applications for various platforms, Karl let us know all about an online alarm clock, and Ryan helped out your efficiency with Qlock.
+Simon posted a great list of alarm clock applications for various platforms, Tina let us know all about an online alarm clock, and Ryan helped out your efficiency with Qlock.

 Clock sites can be both fun and useful.
 Here are some of the most interesting online time clock websites.

 The World Clock

 It’s hard to beat The World Clock if you have any interest in the time in different zones.